Wednesday, December 10, 2025

 • Time is replaced by distance.
 Timbre by terrain.

-Article III: Semiogeotics and the Language of Signs
+Semiogeotics and the Language of Signs

 Geoplasium is founded upon a theory of semiogeotics: the study of meaning-making at the intersection of sonic, geographic, and symbolic signifiers.

-• Traditional clefs, staves, and rests are decentered—replaced or interlaced with glyphs, field-marks, and spectral artifacts.
+• Traditional clefs, staves, and rests are decentered, replaced or interlaced with glyphs, field-marks, and spectral artifacts.

 • Each sign is a resonant cipher, drawn from visual, scientific, and linguistic sources.

-Article IV: Topographical Syntax
+Topographical Syntax

 • Elevation lines may signal density or dynamic range.